so-dang-cool/dt/README.md

 » 1 1 + println
 2
 »
+» # Printing is common, so there are a bunch of printing shorthands.
-» # "p" is print, "pl" is print line, "pls" is print lines (i.e. of a list of values) » # Let's define a command that consumes a value, prints it, then returns its double »
+» # "p" is print, "pl" is print line, "pls" is print lines (i.e. of a list of values) » # Let's define a command that consumes a value, prints it, then returns its double.
+»
 » [ \n :   n p " " p   n 2 *] \print-and-double def
 »
 »
 » # And let's do it...
 7 times!
 »
-» 1 \print-and-double 7 times   pl
+» 1 \print-and-double 7 times   drop
-1 2 4 8 16 32 64 128
+1 2 4 8 16 32 64
 »
 »
-» # Also there are conditions
+» # You can conditionally execute code
 »
-» ["hi" pl] false ?   ["bye" pl] true ?
+» ["hi" pl] false do?
+» ["bye" pl] true do?
 bye
 »
 » quit